GeoKnow/GeoKnowGeneratorUI/README.md

 * __From Debian package__: The GeoKnow Generator UI is available as a debuian package, to install follow [these](http://stack.linkeddata.org/getting-started/geoknow-generator/) instructions.
 * __Form source__: Follow the configuration instructions below, and use `maven pacakge` to package the souces in a war file and deploy it on a servlet container.

 The Generator Workbencg will not install any integrated component from the stack and you require to install each one.
-You can choose to use again Debian packages following [these](http://stack.linkeddata.org/documentation/installation-of-a-local-generator-demonstrator/) instructions, or following instructions from each developer's component installation guides.
+You can choose to use again Debian packages, or following instructions from each developer's component installation guides.

 ## Configuration